Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 8. Try removing the camera from the app and resetting it by pressing and holding the reset button on the back for 5 seconds.

+---
+### Troubleshooting SwitchBot Outdoor Spotlight Cam 2K Footage Has Turned Completely Pink.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Switch the ON/OFF button to OFF, then switch it to ON again.
+2. Switch the camera's night vision mode.
+If it is currently on, turn it off (and vice versa).